-There also exist third category — Hybrid chatbots having best of both worlds
+There also exist third category — Hybrid chatbots, having the best of both worlds

-The complexity is bit increased when chatbot allows user to enter input as free text message.
-At this point, bot expert has to make provision to ensure that chatbot only understands the input but also interprets it correctly.
+The complexity is a bit increased when chatbot allows user to enter input as a free text message.
+At this point, the bot expert has to make provision to ensure that chatbot can understand the input by interpreting it correctly.
 For instance when chatbot ask simple question to the user “what’s your email address?”
-In the ideal world one expects a person’s response with a valid email address but very often users unintentionally enter email address in the wrong format.
-To deal with such nuisance, some sort of validation is always required to ensure the correct input.
+In the ideal world, one expects a person’s response with a valid email address but very often users unintentionally enter email addresses in the wrong format.
+To deal with such a nuisance, some sort of validation is always required to ensure the correct input.

-In short, from learning perspective, the rule based chatbots mostly follow linear conversational flow and knows how to handle answers, leaving less work for the chatbot owner to be done in terms of guess work.
+In short, from learning perspective, the rule-based chatbots mostly follow the linear conversational flow and knows how to handle answers, leaving less work for the chatbot owner to be done in terms of guesswork.

-Everybody knows Google Assistant or Amazon Alexa works.
-You may ask anything and expect some sort of reply which answer your query or in some cases it might prompt bot to ask few questions back to you in order to narrow down the scope of search.
+Everybody knows how Google Assistant or Amazon Alexa works.
+You may ask anything and expect some sort of reply which answers your query or in some cases, it might prompt bot to ask few questions back to you in order to narrow down the scope of the search.

-Such conversational dialogues are trained with the help of Artificial intelligence.
+Such conversational chatbots are trained with the help of Artificial intelligence.
 The bot making process for building AI chatbots is quite sophisticated.
 Broadly, it does always include these three protocols -

 Chatbot training — Provision to learn new conversations all the time to improve chatbot’s performance with the help of unsupervised methods based on machine learning techniques or in the supervised manner assisted by humans.

-From learning perspective, it offers advantage to the user to initialise the conversation as per his or her need rather than guided by the bot in the conversation.
-Overall such user experience is quite reassuring that user has some sort of control over the conversation.
+From learning perspective, it offers advantage to the user to initialize the conversation as per his or her need rather than guided by the bot in the conversation.
+Overall such user experience is quite reassuring that the user has some sort of control over the conversation.

 How to create your own bot?
 You might want to know the answer that how much does it cost to build a chatbot, well! it depends.
 There are three variables which affect the cost of chatbot development -

-Business vertical — Companies developing chatbots for verticals like e-commerce, travel, fashion & hospitality usually look out for better customer engagement with robust design while government regulated sectors like health or finance (insurance) look out for data privacy protocols in place which adds up to significant overhead to the overall chatbot cost.
+Business vertical — Companies developing chatbots for verticals like e-commerce, travel, fashion & hospitality usually lookout for better customer engagement with robust design while government-regulated sectors like healthcare, finance, insurance, etc. lookout for data privacy protocols in place which adds up to significant overhead to the overall chatbot cost.

-Type of interaction — If the chatbot is based on menu driven approach and uses pre-defined options for the user to select, the cost is usually low.
-But if the chatbot uses NLP methods to recognize the user utterance enabling humanlike interaction, it will leads to a higher cost.
+Type of interaction — If the chatbot is based on the menu-driven approach and uses pre-defined options for the user to select, the cost is usually low.
+But if the chatbot uses NLP methods to recognize the user utterance enabling human-like interaction, it will leads to a higher cost.

 Third party integration — For building simple lead generation flow or automating FAQs, the development cost is usually low.
-If you want your chatbot that books a flight or notify user on leaving abandoned cart, place an order, these chatbots require deeper integration with the backend system and will lead to a higher development cost.
+If you want your chatbot that books a flight or notifies user on leaving the abandoned cart, these chatbots require deeper integration with the backend system and will lead to a higher development cost.

 Building chatbot from scratch is not a piece of cake.
 Having sound knowledge on how to mimic conversation programmatically, understanding utterances and training the chatbot to respond humanlike is a skilful work.
 It’s not like that you deploy the chatbot once and it will keep up and running on its own.
-It’s a full time job to maintain the chatbot with improved content and developed technology.
-Both time and money is required especially given it’s adoption.
+It’s a full-time job to maintain the chatbot with improved content and developed technology.
+Both time and money are required especially given its adoption.

-Many a times using out of the box solution works better in terms of saving resources, especially when you want to immediately try out the product and understand customer or visitor’s behaviour.
+Many times using out of the box solution works better in terms of saving resources, especially when you want to immediately try out the product and understand customer or visitor’s behavior.
 This gradually and eventually reduces customer support turn-around time.

 Secondly, companies working chatbot technology keep adding new features so you will remain up to date in terms of technology.
 Platform providers also keep a tab on the method of conversation prevalent in the industry.
-They only use best trusted interactions and methods which are applicable for the wider population, covering the most common case scenarios.
+They only use best-trusted interactions and methods which are applicable to the wider population, covering the most common case scenarios.

 Before jumping on to design conversational flow, make sure you have figured out real problems that should be handled by chatbot.
 For instance — do you want your chatbot to be informational?
 Or do you want it to complete some task like collecting feedbacks or doing surveys?
 Ask yourself these questions and then start designing your chatbot.

-Many a times user doesn’t know what to say.
-To take the take pressure off from the user, chatbot should provide some tips or suggestions to kick off the conversation as well as navigate the user throughout the conversation.
+Many times users don’t know what to say.
+To take the take pressure off from the user, the chatbot should provide some tips or suggestions to kick off the conversation as well as navigate the user throughout the conversation.

 People like to respond to faces and that’s why chatbots should be personified to derive maximum attention.
-Choosing a avatar that could represent itself as face of the company, can play major role in shaping right perception for the brand.
+Choosing an avatar that could represent itself as the face of a company, can play a major role in shaping the right perception for the brand.
 It is not necessary to come up with the avatar always, but something that can add some personality to the chatbot.

 Pay close attention to the language and vocabulary of your chatbot that it uses to interact with users, as well as the info you can convey in association with the messages it sends — The choices you make here will shape your user’s perception of its persona, which sets the tone for the entire interaction.

-Many companies are now considering chatbots as powerful medium to carry out meaningful interactions with their valuable customers — which proves the rich potential that chatbots offer in their simplicity and intuitiveness
+Many companies are now considering chatbots as a powerful medium to carry out meaningful interactions with their valuable customers — which proves the rich potential that chatbots offer in their simplicity and intuitiveness/p>

-We all have gone through miserable experience of filling bank, insurance, property and mutual fund forms. if you notice, you have to put all the mandatory inputs and even one column is missing or wrong the web page will prompt you to fill the entire form or at the least ask you to fill the required field again.
-This really frustrates the user at times and notable culprit for higher bounce rate.
-On the contrary, chatbot offers you whole new experience by mimicking human element in filling forms.
-Chatbot offers better way to funnel leads and interact with a customers online.
+We all have gone through the miserable experience of filling bank, insurance, property, and mutual fund forms.
+You have to put all the mandatory inputs and even when one column is missing or wrong the web page will prompt you to fill the entire form or at the least ask you to fill the required fields again.
+This really frustrates the user at times and is the notable culprit for higher bounce rate.
+On the contrary, a chatbot offers you whole new experience by mimicking the human element in filling forms.
+With two way communication, a bot can offer better way to funnel leads and interact with customers online.
 Here are some top reasons why -

-Suppose you are interacting with a chatbot regarding current offers on a specific make & model of the car — let’s say Hyundai Venue 2019.
+Suppose you are interacting with a chatbot regarding current offers on a specific make & model of the car — let’s say Hyundai Verna 2020.
 During the conversation it may ask you “Which colour do you like Red, White or Silver”?
-What type of engine do you prefer, petrol or diesel?
+What type of engine do you prefer, Petrol or Diesel?
 Do you want to know the finance options on Hyundai cars?
 Are you planning to book a test drive?

-You may not notice but the form is filling in the background with user preferences as and when user starts the chat flow.
+ou may not notice but with each user input, the form is filling in the background.
 Steadily, the conversation derives you to the point when it asks for the personal information with human touch.
 So it’s like hitting two birds with one stone.
-There is a cherry on the top called “Partial leads”.
-What if someone leaves the conversation in the middle, still you have some information & self reported preferences which business can utilise for re-marketing campaigns on Google or Facebook.
+There is a cherry on the top called "Partial leads".
+What if someone leaves the conversation in the middle, still you have some information & self-reported preferences which business can utilize for re-marketing campaigns on Google or Facebook.
 Bada Bing Bada Boom! 😃

 Since chatbots are dynamic in nature allowing logical jumps or , it can smartly adjust the question based on previous response.
-For instance, if user has shown interest in Apple’s iPhone X. It tailors it’s next question based on previous response “Would you like to buy Airpods for your new iPhone X?”
+For instance, if user has shown interest in Apple’s iPhone X. Then the bot will tailor its next question based on the previous response “Would you like to buy Airpods for your new iPhone X?”

 Displaying questions to the user based on the initial response and subsequent responses makes entire experience surreal and human too.
 What we call this up-selling at it’s best.
 The experience that conventional web form may not be able to offer.